1kastner/conflowgen/Contributing.md

 - ...increasing the quality of the previews and analyses
 - ...reduce technical debt - some features were implemented as they were needed and better patterns exist.

-## Isolating the ConFlowGen development environment
+## Isolating the development environment

-When you work on different tasks related to ConFlowGen, it might be helpful to isolate the development environment from the other Python environment(s) you use for daily tasks.
+When you work on different tasks related to ConFlowGen, it is suggested to isolate the development environment from the other Python environment(s) you use for daily tasks.
 This can be achieved e.g. with [virtualenv](https://virtualenv.pypa.io/en/latest/) or